AuroreBussalb/app-resampling/README.md

     * param_save_jointly_resampled_events: `bool`, if True, save the events file resampled jointly with the data.
 Default is True.
     * param_pick_type: `str` or `None`, select meg or eeg channels.
 If `None` all channels are selected.
 Default is `None`.

 This list along with the parameters' default values correspond to the 0.22.0 version of MNE Python.

 5) Ouput files are:
     * a `.fif` MEG file after resampling,
-    * an `.html` report containing figures.
+    * an optional `.tsv` events file with the resampled events.

 ### Authors
 - [Aurore Bussalb](aurore.bussalb@icm-institute.org)